 Registering for AP Exams

-Completing the AP exams is an important part of all AP courses.
-Kennesaw Mountain High School (KMHS) students are encouraged to complete AP exams for AP classes that they enroll in.
+Completing the AP exams is an important part of all AP courses KMHS students are encouraged to complete AP exams for AP classes that they enroll in.
 Students who perform well on an AP Exam often earn college credit for the course.
 This results in significant savings on tuition.
 Search here to determine if a college will award credit for an AP course, and if so the corresponding minimum AP Exam score

-For the 2017 AP Exams, students at KMHS will register online.
+Students at KMHS register for AP exams online.
 This registration will take a few minutes and is possible to complete from any computer with internet access.